How to Properly Extract a Pimple

 However, I know it's hard to resist, especially the pimples that are just screaming to be popped.
 So if you have to do it, at least make sure you do it right.
 Here are some simple rules and tips to help you properly pop a pimple:

 1. Buy a pimple extractor (check Ulta or Sephora).
-The best kind of comedone extractors are the tools that have a needle point on one end (used for pricking open pimples) and a loop on the other (used for pressing down on pricked or open pimples to squeeze out the gunk).
-Pimple extractor
+The best kind of comedone extractors are the beauty tools that have a needle point on one end (used for pricking open pimples) and a loop on the other (used for pressing down on pricked or open pimples to squeeze out the gunk).

 Pimple extractor